 Above ground, there are many species of arthropods including centipedes, millipedes, various insects, and spiders.
 There are a few species of spiders such as the Huntsman Spider and Lynx Spider.
 However, there are other arthropod species around the Maldives, especially around Malé.

 The islands of Maldives have typical flora that you might associate with an island ecosystem.
 However, they do vary according to the region in the archipelago, with the eastern islands being generally more fertile.
 You can find typical tropical plants such as coconut, mango, papaya, banyan trees and plantains.
 You can also find shrubs and various flower plants such as lilies.

 The wildlife of the Maldives is as much a part of the archipelago as are the clean beaches, crystal blue waters and beautiful sunny weather.
-During your visit, go on a Maldives diving trip and swim with the whale sharks and manta rays to appreciate them up close or stay at one of Club Med’s Maldives resorts to watch them from the comfort of your own room.
+During your visit, go on a diving trip and swim with these magnificent creates to appreciate them up close.